11 Fabulous French Festivals You Don’t Want to Miss

-Tucked away in the picturesque Loire Valley, the town of Chaumont-sur-Loire hosts the world’s most eagerly anticipated garden festival every year from mid-April to October.
+Tucked away in the picturesque Loire Valley, the town of Chaumont-sur-Loire hosts the world’s most eagerly anticipated garden festival every year from mid-April to November.

 Landscape artists from all over the world come together to create 30 themed gardens, which are then opened to the public.
 The installations evolve over the months, so you’ll see something different depending on when you go.

 So, are you ready to get festive?

 Put one of these French festivals on your calendar and prepare for a magical and memorable French experience!